unepwcmc/NRT/server/docs/Development_Conventions.md

 ## Documentation

-New developers will expected to be able to get the application up and running on their development machines purely by reading the README.
+New developers will be expected to be able to get the application up and running on their development machines purely by reading the README.
 Doing anything in the app workflow which isn't intuitive?
 Make sure it's in here.

 ## Testing
 The application is built test-first, using TDD.
 New features are expected to have